-In addition, in the event that we are subject to a change in control, all of the equity or equity-based awards granted to each of Dr. Brady and Mr. Young will become fully vested and exercisable other than the option to purchase 28,695 shares granted to Mr. Young in 2012, which will so accelerate only upon his involuntary termination within 12 months of such change in control.
+In addition, prior to the adoption of the CIC Plan in March of 2017, in the event that our company was subject to a change in control, all of the equity or equity-based awards granted to Dr. Brady would have become fully vested and exercisable, and, in the event that Dr. Clark was subject to an involuntary termination within 12 months of such a change in control, all of the equity or equity-based awards granted to Dr. Clark would have become fully vested and exercisable.
 A "change in control" means the consummation of a transaction in which any person acquires 50% or more of our voting stock; a sale of all or substantially all of our assets; our merger or consolidation; or replacement of a majority the members of our board of directors.